adarsh01-debug/react-messenger-app/README.md

 ### PS

 Any suggestion/improvement is welcomed as the app is still not perfect in terms of UI, so feel free to reach.
+And if you liked the project make sure to leave a star!